 TARGET investigators are analyzing tumors from pediatric patients to identify biomarkers that correlate with poor clinical outcome and/or new therapeutic approaches to treat childhood Osteosarcoma (OS).
-The tissues used in this study were collected from patients enrolled in Children's Oncology Group (COG) biology studies and clinical trials and through a collaboration with The Hospital for Sick Children (SickKids) in Toronto, Ontario, Canada.
+The tissues used in this study were collected from patients enrolled in Children's Oncology Group (COG) biology studies and clinical trials and through collaborations with The Hospital for Sick Children (SickKids) in Toronto (Ontario, Canada), Chiba Cancer Center (Chiba, Japan) and the Pediatric Oncology Institute in Sao Paolo, Brazil.

 The OS project team members (like other TARGET researchers) are generating data in two phases: Discovery and Validation.
 Visit the TARGET Research page to learn more.

-The TARGET osteosarcoma (OS) project has produced comprehensive genomic profiles of nearly 100 clinically annotated patient cases within the discovery dataset.
+The TARGET osteosarcoma (OS) project has produced comprehensive genomic profiles of ~90 clinically annotated patient cases within the discovery dataset.
 Each fully-characterized TARGET OS case includes data from nucleic acid samples extracted from tumor and normal tissues as follows:

-- Primary tumor sample collected at the time of diagnostic surgery
+- Primary tumor sample collected at the time of diagnosis

 - Normal tissue sample from peripheral blood (case-matched)